Command EducationGuide

 Summer is the perfect time to crack open a good book.
 If you are unsure of what your next great read should be, we’ve got you covered—check out this guide with recommendations for students of all interests and reading levels!

 Summer is the perfect time to dive into a good book and enrich your vocabulary, exercise your imagination, and broaden your perspectives.
-Whether you’re lounging by the pool, traveling to exotic destinations, or simply relaxing at home, bringing a book with you will not only help you to relax and unplug, but it can also better prepare you for the coming school year and eventually, the college application process.
-If you’re looking for some inspiration for your summer reading list, look no further!
-Our Senior mentors have offered their recommendations, and we’ve compiled a selection of books that are sure to captivate high school students of all grade levels and interests:
+Whether you’re lounging by the pool, traveling to exotic destinations, or simply kicking back at home, bringing a book with you will not only help you to relax and unplug, but it can also prepare you for the coming school year and eventually, the college application process.

 For Students Interested in Social Justice